Common Operator Info

 Without an input, the curve is currently a nearly straight line in Y, starting at origin.

-For Basis interpolation, Coverge can be used to coerce the curve into passing through the control points while still retaining full continuity.
+For Basis interpolation, Converge can be used to coerce the curve into passing through the control points while still retaining full continuity.
 Otherwise, a Basis Spline will tend to shrink away from its control points.
+The number of Iterations will limit how many adjustments can be made towards a solution, stopping early whenever the path of the spline solution can stay within the given Threshold away from the control points it passes.

 For Bezier or Power interpolation, activating Bisect will impose a halfway point between each incremental pair of input points.
 The halfway point is placed at the proper matrix-square-root position (or Bezier equivalent) but has a normal that is the simple average of the pair of input points.
 This may encourage the result to better retain the character of any sharp turns.